ms/buildtogether.tech/teams/index.md

     enthusiasm are hard to argue with, but argue you must.
 Otherwise, for every step you move forward, the project's goalposts will recede by two.
 This is called <span g="feature_creep">feature creep</span>, and has ruined many projects that might otherwise have delivered something small but useful.
-    My solution these days is to keep a "to-don't" list of things that would be fun and worthwhile, but that I'm *not* going to tackle.
+My solution these days is to keep a <span g="to_dont_list">to-don't</span> list of things that would be fun and worthwhile, but that I'm *not* going to tackle.

 Success is a habit.
 :   The more you follow a routine, the more your brain will be able to focus on